michikono/typescript-tdd-exercises/src/exercise3/README.md

 which positions mines should be placed in.
 The method returns an array of positions that mines should be placed at and if it runs again, returns the same results.
-* Fix the logic for `shouldPlaceMine`: right now it gives early squares a higher chance of getting a mine (this is the bug).
-Use the results from `getMineLocations` to place all mines with equal probability.
+* Fix the logic for `shouldPlaceMine`: right now it gives early squares a higher chance of getting a mine (this is the bug) and possibly does not place enough mines.
+Use the results from `getMineLocations` to make sure all mines always get placed.
+DO NOT SPEND TOO MUCH TIME TRYING TO GET PERFECT DISTRIBUTION -- the important part is that all required mines are always placed.

+The above illustrates an example of how one might start to refactor a block of procedural code.
+There's much more refactoring that could be done, which is left as optional exercises:

 * Lower the number of mines being placed and update your tests for `printMineSweeperBoard`: stub `getMineLocations()` so that it returns a predetermined set of coordinates that you can write your tests against.
-The previously randomly broken tests should now always pass.
+The randomly broken tests should now always pass.
 Make sure to check if `getMineLocations` is getting called (via spies).
 * Add a method for printing a mine: change the line with the ternary operator to call a method instead:
 `placeMine: (coordinate: MineCoordinate) => string` which will return either `*` or `?` based on if the location has been guessed during the constructor.

-The above illustrates an example of how one might start to refactor a block of procedural code.
-There's much more refactoring that could be done, which is left as optional exercises:

 * Extract the logic to check if a guess overlaps with a mine placement (the line that mentions `guesses[k].x == j`)
 * Add a border to the entire board
 * Extract a method to build a row (instead of an additional inner `for` loop)